These are adapted from cookbooks, websites, family, and friends. All are vegan.

 1 medium-large clove garlic

-2 14-ounce cans chickpeas, rinsed and drained
+2 15-ounce cans chickpeas, drained and rinsed

 ½ cup nutritional yeast